-EO 13834 requires that agencies "meet statutory requirements relating to the consumption of renewable energy and electricity."
-CEQ (2019b) reasserts the statutory requirement specified in EPACT 2005, with a requirement that at least 7.5 % of an agency's electricity usage come from renewable sources.
+CEQ (12) reasserted a statutory requirement specified in EPACT 2005, with a requirement that at least 7.5 % of an agency's electricity usage come from renewable sources.
 Additionally, agencies should "prioritize renewable energy strategies that enable on-site generation, enhance energy resilience, ...and reduce costs."
-The guidance supports this effort by continuing to provide "bonus" credits, equivalent to doubling the amount of renewable electricity used or purchased, if the electricity is produced on a federal facility, federal lands, or Indian lands.
-27 The agency must either retain ownership of the RECs or purchase replacement RECs for on-site ones it sells (i.e., it can conduct a "REC swap").
+CEQ's guidance supports this effort by continuing to provide "bonus" credits, equivalent to doubling the amount of renewable electricity used or purchased, if the electricity is produced on a federal facility, federal lands, or Indian lands.
+26 The agency must either retain ownership of the RECs or purchase replacement RECs for on-site ones it sells (i.e., it can conduct a "REC swap").
 These bonus credits create a complexity to the decision-making process for agencies to meet the statutory requirements by providing an incentive to meet requirements with on-site production.

-These targets could be met by a combination of the following, with the preferred hierarchy as numbered (FEMP, 2019c):
+These targets could be met by a combination of the following, with the preferred hierarchy as numbered [106]:

-- (1) Install agency-funded renewable energy on-site at federal facilities and retain corresponding renewable energy certificates (RECs) or obtain equal value replacement RECs - (2) Contract for the purchase of energy that includes the installation of renewable energy on-site at a federal facility or off-site from a federal facility and the retention of corresponding RECs or obtaining equal value replacement RECs for the term of the contract - (3) Purchase electricity and corresponding RECs or obtain equal value replacement RECs
+- (1) Install agency-funded renewable energy on-site at federal facilities and retain corresponding renewable energy certificates (RECs) or obtain equal value replacement RECs - (2) Contract for the purchase of energy that includes the installation of renewable energy on-site at a federal facility or off-site from a federal facility and the retention of corresponding RECs or obtaining equal value replacement RECs for the term of the contract - (3) Purchase electricity and corresponding RECs or obtain equal value replacement RECs - (4) Purchase RECs